How Steel Tariffs Are Affecting Compact Tractor Prices for 2026

 Here's something most buyers don't realize: not all tractors on dealer lots right now cost the same, even if they're the same model.

-Equipment that arrived before the tariff increases doesn’t carry those additional costs.
-If we have a KIOTI CX2510 that’s been sitting here since spring, our cost on that unit reflects the old tariff rates.
+Equipment that arrived before the tariff increases doesn't carry those additional costs.
+If we have a KIOTI CX2510 that's been sitting here since early 2025, our cost on that unit reflects the old tariff rates.
 But the same model shipping from the factory today has higher landed costs built in.

 That's why you might see price differences between dealers, or even between two identical tractors at the same dealership.
 One came in before the tariff changes; the other after.

-If you’re shopping now, it’s worth asking: “Is this unit current inventory or incoming?”
-In-stock equipment often represents better value, but selection is limited to what’s physically here.
-Ordering exactly what you want means paying current costs—which include the latest tariff impacts.
+If you're shopping now, it's worth asking: "Is this unit current inventory or incoming?"
+In-stock equipment often represents better value, but selection is limited to what's physically here.
+Ordering exactly what you want means paying current costs—which include the full 50% Section 232 tariffs on metal content.

 Used Market Reality